api-platform/docs/laravel/index.md

  }
 ```

-Referencee this factory in the seeder (`database/seeder/DatabaseSeeder.php`):
+Reference this factory in the seeder (`database/seeder/DatabaseSeeder.php`):

 ```patch
  namespace Database\Seeders;